EternityForest/KaithemAutomation/kaithem/src/docs/help.md

 here.

-NOTE: the message logging system means that anyone with the /users/logs.view permission can see all traffic on the message bus, because even topics not set up to be logged are kept in ram and shown on the logs page for a short time.
+NOTE: the message logging system means that anyone with the view_admin_info permission can see all traffic on the message bus, because even topics not set up to be logged are kept in ram and shown on the logs page for a short time.
 Be careful to either not send any private data on the message bus, or be very careful who you give